C0PEP0D/otto/docs/rl_training.rst

 Algorithm
 =========

-The training algorithm is a model-based version of DQN (Mnih et al., Nature, 2015).
+The training algorithm is a custom model-based version of DQN (Mnih et al., Nature, 2015).
 The pseudo-code is given below.

 .. figure:: figs/pseudo_code_training.png